 PR4 - Total number of incidents of non-compliance with regulations and voluntary codes concerning product and service information and labeling, by type of outcomes

 Yara has not identified any material non-compliance with regulations or voluntary codes concerning product and service information and labeling.

 PR5 - Practices related to customer satisfaction, including results of surveys measuring customer satisfaction

-Customer satisfaction surveys vary from country to country and are handled locally, and are measured ranging from five times per year to every three years.
-Examples of type of survey are market research interviews, collecting feedback directly from customers and farmers, web questionnaires and market meetings.
+Examples of type of survey conducted are brand and market surveys, collecting feedback directly from customers and farmers, web questionnaires and market meetings.
+Our production units collect feedback from customers on an annual basis.
+Surveys are mainly CATI interviews and organized centrally by corporate branding.
 The methodology aims to identify opportunities to improve and measure satisfactory performance.

 PR6 - Programs for adherence to laws, standards and voluntary codes related to marketing communications, including advertising, promotion and sponsorship

-Fertilizer grade ammonium Nitrate, in Yara’s product portfolio, is banned in certain countries; however Yara do not sell Fertilizer grade ammonium Nitrate in these markets.
+Fertilizer grade ammonium nitrate, in Yara's product portfolio, is banned in certain countries; however Yara does not sell Fertilizer grade ammonium nitrate in these markets.

 More information on the Product stewardship web page